Harry Potter and the Goblet of Fire (film): Cast

 Several actors from the previous films reprise their roles in Goblet of Fire.
-James and Oliver Phelps play Fred and George Weasley, Ron's older twin brothers, and Bonnie Wright as their younger sister Ginny, while Mark Williams plays their father, Arthur Weasley.
-Tom Felton portrays Lucius Malfoy's son Draco, Harry's rival in Slytherin, while Jamie Waylett and Joshua Herdman appear as Crabbe and Goyle, Draco's minions.
+James and Oliver Phelps play Fred and George Weasley, Ron's older twin brothers, while Mark Williams plays their father, Arthur Weasley.
+Tom Felton portrays Lucius Malfoy's son Draco, Harry's rival in Slytherin, while Jamie Waylett and Josh Herdman appear as Crabbe and Goyle, Draco's minions.
 Matthew Lewis, Devon Murray and Alfred Enoch play Neville Longbottom, Seamus Finnigan and Dean Thomas respectively, three Gryffindor students in Harry's year.
 David Bradley appears as Argus Filch, Hogwarts' caretaker, and Warwick Davis returns as Professor Filius Flitwick, now using the look used when Davis portrayed the conductor of the Hogwarts Choir in the previous film.
 Shirley Henderson reprises her role as Moaning Myrtle, a Hogwarts ghost, and Robert Hardy returns as Cornelius Fudge, the Minister for Magic.
 Louis Doyle appears as Ernie MacMillan and Charlotte Skeoch as Hannah Abbott; Hufflepuff students.

 Robert Pattinson appears as Cedric Diggory; a Hufflepuff student who is a Hogwarts champion, Pattinson replaces Joe Livermore, who made a brief appearance in the previous film during a Quidditch sequence.
 Jeff Rawle appears as Cedric's father Amos.
-David Tennant plays Barty Crouch Jr., a Death Eater, and Roger Lloyd-Pack portrays his father Barty Crouch Sr., head of the Department of International Magical Cooperation.
+David Tennant plays Barty Crouch Jr., a Death Eater, and Roger Lloyd-Pack portrays his father Bartemius Crouch, head of the Department of International Magical Cooperation.
 Katie Leung appears as Cho Chang, a Ravenclaw student and Harry's love interest.
 Clémence Poésy plays Beauxbatons champion Fleur Delacour, while Stanislav Ianevski portrays Durmstrang champion and Quidditch star Viktor Krum.
 Miranda Richardson plays The Daily Prophet reporter Rita Skeeter.
 Predrag Bjelac appears as Igor Karkaroff, Headmaster of Durmstrang and a former Death Eater, while Frances de la Tour plays Olympe Maxime, Headmistress of Beauxbatons.
 Shefali Chowdhury and Afshan Azad play Parvati and Padma Patil, Harry and Ron's dates to the Yule Ball, respectively.
 Eric Sykes appears as Frank Bryce, the caretaker at the Riddle family house.
 John Hurt originally confirmed in an interview with Empire that he would reprise his role as Garrick Ollivander as part of his four-film contract, but his scenes were cut.